-There’s no denying that I’ve learned quite a bit about waste in general this year, whether it be garbage, recycling, or composting!
-These were topics that were typically pretty foreign to me but once I scratched the surface of waste back in July it sort of snowballed from there and I’m honestly so proud of how much I’ve soaked in … and to be honest, it didn’t take me TOO long to learn!
+There’s no denying that I’ve learned quite a bit about waste over the last few years, whether it be garbage, recycling, or composting!
+These were topics that were typically pretty foreign to me but once I scratched the surface it sort of snowballed from there, and I’m honestly so proud of how much I’ve soaked in… and it didn’t take me TOO long to learn!

 Today, I’m going to share a few composting tips with you that I have learned (so far!).
-Don’t get me wrong, I’m by no means an expert on this topic so if you’re a composting Queen (or King!!) make sure to share your tips and tricks in the comments section below.
+Don’t get me wrong, I’m by no means an expert on this topic so if you’re a composting expert make sure to share your tips and tricks in the comments section below.

 I’m going to kick this off by saying that composting is AWESOME.
-It’s frickin GOLD in my eyes … especially if you have a veggie or flower garden!
-Compost is going to be your best friend … and I mean, why buy this stuff when you can make it yourself??
-Not only does it provide amazing organic matter and natural nutrients for your veggie and flower gardens but it also helps you reduce the amount of organic waste you’re contributing to your local landfill.
+It’s frickin GOLD in my eyes… especially if you have a veggie or flower garden!
+Compost is going to be your new best friend… and I mean, why buy this stuff when you can make it yourself??
+Not only does it provide amazing organic matter and natural nutrients for your veggie and flower gardens, but it also helps you reduce the amount of organic waste you’re contributing to your local landfill.

-I was blown away by some of the information Easton received after her visit to our local landfill here in Kelowna such as the fact that landfill gas is produced from the bacteria that breaks down the organic wastes that are in the landfill!
+I was blown away by some of the information we received after we visited our local landfill here in Kelowna— such as the fact that landfill gas is produced from the bacteria that breaks down the organic wastes that are in the landfill!
 This is made up of around 95% of methane and carbon dioxide!
 Both of these are greenhouse gases that contribute to global warming!
 Another reason to keep your organic matter out of your garbage and ultimately, out of the landfill!

 4 Things To Keep In Mind When Composting

 - Add a scoop or two of fresh dirt for every bucket of compost you put in.

 - You want to mix your compost as much as you can!

 - Remember to spray your compost down with water every time you add to it.
 This helps it breakdown!